exonum/exonum-doc/src/advanced/timestamping-tutorial.md

        --db-path example/db4 --public-api-address 0.0.0.0:8203
    ```

-Now you have four nodes running Exonum blockchain with Timestamping service.
+Now you have four nodes running Exonum blockchain with Timestamping Service.
 You can interact with this blockchain using API requests.

 ## Interact with the Timestamping Service